caixiangibm/container-overview/README.md

 ```

 ### 4. Execute docker pull command in your Docker runtime environment.
-Need to login Docker Cloud with `docker login` commnd in advance, and then input your Docker ID for user name and password.
+Need to login Docker Cloud with `docker login` command in advance, and then input your Docker ID for user name and password.
 Please notice that input Docker ID, instead of the email address.
 ```
 # input Docker ID for user name instead of email address
 docker login